EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 • Agriculture: Farmers can have operational data from connected tractors forwarded to external optimization services.

-• Logistics companies can have real-time data from telematics providers transmitted to third-party platforms.
+• Logistics companies can have real-time data from telematics providers transferred to third-party platforms.

-A central element of the EU Data Act concerns "Data Processing Services" – i.e., Infrastructure, Platform, and Software-as-a-Service (IaaS, PaaS, SaaS).
-Special switching requirements will apply from 12 September 2025, designed to facilitate customer switching:
+A central element of the EU Data Act concerns "Data Processing Services" – i.e., infrastructure, platform, and software-as-a-service (IaaS, PaaS, SaaS).
+From 12 September 2025, special switching obligations will apply to facilitate customer switching:

 • Portability Deadlines: Data must be transferable within a maximum of 30 days.

-• Transparency Requirements: Providers must provide customers with clear information about data structures and interfaces.
+• Transparency Obligations: Providers must provide customers with clear information on data structures and interfaces.

-• Cost Regulation: Fees for switching will be completely prohibited from 2027.
+• Cost Regulation: Fees for switching will be completely prohibited from 2027 onwards.

-• Exit Strategies: Providers must actively support customers when moving data and applications.
+• Exit Strategies: Providers must actively support customers in moving data and applications.

 Important:

-For companies as customers of cloud and SaaS services, this means: more freedom of choice, less dependency on large providers ("Vendor Lock-in") – but also the need to adapt cloud strategies and contracts early on.
+For companies as customers of cloud and SaaS services, this means: more freedom of choice, less dependency on large providers ("vendor lock-in") – but also the need to adapt cloud strategies and contracts early.

 The EU Data Act does not change the existing protection of personal data and trade secrets: